-Like, hang on, has that always been in my field of view?
+Like, hang on, has this always been in my field of view?!

 Five hours later, you’re in a work meeting and cannot stop noticing your nose is there…

-This is an example of sensorimotor OCD.
+This can be an example of sensorimotor OCD.
 Being hyperaware of our body and bodily functions with great difficulty forgetting them again.